shahtirth94/itec3870_social/jessica_bui.md

 2. Ramen
 3. Pho

+I enjoy Asian food...this is probably because I am Asian.

 ### Favorite Game:
-I loke playing video games!
-My favorite video game is **League of Legends** because I enjoy taking my fustrations out on other in a healthy way.
+I love playing MOBA video games!
+My favorite video game is **League of Legends** because I enjoy taking my fustrations out on others in a healthy (legal) way.

 ###Favorite Movie:
 1. Big Hero 6
 2. Lion King
 3. Wall-E

-###Favorite Meme:
+It's kind of obvious that I love Disney movies.
+They make me smile, the songs are oddly addicting, and the art/animation is to me breath-taking.